-Figure 6-4 - Proposed Realignment of Whittle Brook
+Figure 6-4 - Initial Indicative Pre-Detailed Design Proposed Realignment of Whittle Brook

-- 6.1.18.
-In addition, glass walling was observed at several cross sections in both the baseline and proposed model due to poor cross section data. - 6.1.19.
-For the purpose of this study, the original Environment Agency 'fit for purpose' baseline model was not improved since the scope was to provide a comparison between the existing baseline model and incorporate the proposed channel realignment to inform the likely post-development flood risk and to provide information for the Water Framework Directive assessment. - 6.1.20.
-The results show that the proposed realignment conveys all the estimated flow for all return periods apart from the last cross section where there is glass-wall for the 0.1% AEP which is most likely because of the glass-wall at the cross sections downstream of the realignment. - 6.1.21.
+- 6.1.19.
+In addition, glass walling was observed at several cross sections in both the baseline and proposed model due to poor cross section data. - 6.1.20.
+For the purpose of this study, the original Environment Agency 'fit for purpose' baseline model was not improved since the scope was to provide a comparison between the existing baseline model and

+- incorporate the proposed channel realignment to inform the likely post-development flood risk and to provide information for the Water Framework Directive assessment. - 6.1.21.
+The results show that the proposed initial indicative pre-detailed design realignment conveys all the estimated flow for all return periods apart from the last cross section where there is glass-wall for the 0.1% AEP which is most likely because of the glass-wall at the cross sections downstream of the realignment.
+The detailed design of the realigned channel will ensure that flows for the 1% AEP plus 35% are retained within the realigned channel corridor and will not impact the 8m buffer that is to be provided on either side of the realigned channel corridor or any of the development units and associated car parking areas. - 6.1.22.
 In addition, the comparison between the baseline and the proposed models showed that the impact is negligible for most of the cross sections and the water levels have decreased at these sections.
-This is because the capacity of the channel has increased due to the altered bed levels, the two-stage and wide cross sections and the increased length of the channel by 137m.

-- 6.1.22.
-Based on the results of this study, the proposed realignment is an acceptable solution as it does not have an adverse impact on water levels in the watercourse or increase flooding elsewhere.
-The capacity is sufficient to convey the estimated flows for all return periods tested without overtopping of the watercourse channel. - 6.1.23.
-There are a number of limitations associated with the model and it is recommended that a full model review is undertaken with associated improvements and updates made to the model at the detailed design stage of the proposed realigned channel.
+This is because the capacity of the channel has increased due to the altered bed levels, the two-stage and wide cross sections and the increased length of the channel by 69m. - 6.1.23.
+Based on the results of this study, the proposed initial indicative pre-detailed design realignment is an acceptable solution as it does not have an adverse impact on water levels in the watercourse or increase flooding elsewhere.
+The capacity is sufficient to convey the estimated flows for all return periods tested without overtopping of the realigned channel corridor. - 6.1.24.
+There are a number of limitations associated with the model and it is recommended that a full model review is undertaken with associated improvements and updates made to the model at the detailed design stage of the proposed realigned channel corridor.
 The main limitations are listed below: - The hydrology data has not been reviewed since the original model was developed in 2008.
-It is recommended that a full review and update is made to the hydrology - Update the model from steady mode to unsteady using full flow hydrographs - Extend the cross sections with glass-walling at the baseline model, check if the floodplain needs to be represented in a 2D domain by converting the model to 1D-2D Flood modeller - Tuflow or trim the model at the downstream part to avoid a 2D model - Check if the possible flooding at the area downstream of the realignment has any impact at the Proposed Development with the updated model. - 6.1.24.
+It is recommended that a full review and update is made to the hydrology - Update the model from steady mode to unsteady using full flow hydrographs - Extend the cross sections with glass-walling at the baseline model, check if the floodplain needs to be represented in a 2D domain by converting the model to 1D-2D Flood modeller Tuflow or trim the model at the downstream part to avoid a 2D model - Check if the possible flooding at the area downstream of the realignment has any impact at the Proposed Development with the updated model. - 6.1.25.
 A Technical Note with full details from the hydraulic modelling can be found in Appendix F.